The private rental sector can be tough – and for many renters can feel like a financial drain.

 A property report can uncover things about an area you may not have found out otherwise, so ensure you do your research properly.

 Switch Utility Providers

+Is it your responsibility to pay your bills when renting?
 It’s your right as a tenant to choose your utility provider.

 If you feel you’re paying too much, switch energy providers.
 It’s simple and easy to do – and could save you loads in the long run.